LeeWannacott/svg-style/README.md

 Description: Change the style attribute(e.g., fill:color) on svg that are nested in HTML 'img' tags.

+Instructions:

-Instructions: Run <script src="svg-style.js"></script>.
+1. Run <script src="svg-style.js"></script>.

-Call svgStyle(imageClass,svgFile, style) after script loaded and img tags defined.
+2. Invoke svgStyle(imageClass,svgFile, style) after script loaded and img tags defined.

-`imageClass:` The class you have put on the img tags.
+* `imageClass:` The class you have put on the img tags.

-`svgFile:` the svg file that src="" is loading on the img tag.
+* `svgFile:` the svg file that src="" is loading on the img tag.

-`style:` What you want the style="" to contain e.g. "fill:yellow; filter:invert(80%)"
+* `style:` What you want the style="" to contain e.g. "fill:yellow; filter:invert(80%)"

 Example: